 Try the Swim-Up Bar in Oasis Lagoon

 The pool has tons of chairs and umbrellas surrounding the premise with some even partially submerged in the water.
+You can also rent a cabana for an additional cost.

 Eat the Day Away